 One of the main problems most contractors (and subcontractors) face is cashflow.
 When the economy is going well, most contractors still find their payments lagging 60 to 90 days behind the 30 days required by most construction contracts.
-Because of an owner’s failure to make timely payment, general contractors end up in arrears with its subcontractors, who end up in the arrears with their subcontractors (i.e. sub-subcontractors) and suppliers.
+When an owner fails to make timely payment, general contractors end up in arrears with their subcontractors, who end up in the arrears with their subcontractors (i.e. sub-subcontractors) and suppliers.
 Often well intended contractors (and subcontractors) may end up using monies received from one project to pay subcontractors (and/or sub-subcontractors) on another.
-The reasons for paying subcontractors from one projects with funds received from another may be because the subcontractors on the second job have gone longer without payment and/or are more in need.
+The reasons for paying subcontractors from one project with funds received from another may be because the subcontractors on the second job have gone longer without payment and/or are more in need.
 The question is whether that is legal.

 By stating that the contractor holds monies received from the owner in trust for its subcontractors, the law is saying those monies belong to the subcontractors who performed the work for which payment was received.
 Because Connecticut law does not impose this kind of obligation, it is reasonable for Connecticut’s prompt payment statutes to impose damages for the failure to make payment to subcontractors, sub-subcontractors and suppliers, but a CUTPA violation seems like a stretch.